Join us for a Gardening Volunteer Vacation in the beautiful Andean highlands outside the city of Otavalo, Ecuador.

 Should I bring my gardening tools?

 You might want to bring personal hand tools, garden gloves, and boots or shoes that can take the mud.
-If you forget something, we do have a small assortment of gloves and tools left behind by others.
+If you forget something, we do have an assortment of gloves and tools left behind by others.
 Just remember that some things are tricky for taking on planes.
 If you bring a soil knife, for example, you'll need to wrap it in a cardboard sheath and pack it in your checked luggage.

 What if I don't speak Spanish?